 Our CUSTOR research project has focused on the problems of customer value creation and strategic business development.
 Our guidebook Arvosta! uses examples to highlight our views on value creation and understanding it (Hemilä et al. 2016).
 Through digitalisation we can create new operative, financial and emotional value.
 In addition to enhancing production efficiency, digitalisation also enables new business opportunities and a total reform of business models.

 Business model renewal begins with redefining customer value and analysing the opportunities offered by digitalisation.
-Recognising the opportunities offered by digitalisation is a major challenge, as we pointed out in our blog post entitled How to navigate successfully through the digital transformation.
+Recognising the opportunities offered by digitalisation is a major challenge.

 Digitalisation is a major opportunity and strategic investment that often requires renewal of the business strategy.
 Strategy creates the direction and framework for digitalisation, following the realisation and understanding of future customer value and the opportunities offered by digitalisation.
 Business renewal must be managed by someone and its implementation requires different competences.